the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab2_server/_index.md

 ### C.2 Creating Your First Flask Server

 You can run your own Flask Server easily with the following lines of code to test its functionality.
+Copy and paste the code below into a `server.py` file.

 ```python
 from flask import Flask